ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 ### How Many Open Positions are in Data Science in the US?

-The demand for data science specialists is high and it continues to rise, but the talent supply does not maintain pace.
+The demand for data science specialists is high and it continues to rise, but the talent supply does not maintain this pace.
 This supply imbalance/talent gap is mostly caused by a lack of major educational focus in graduate programs and insufficient college courses.
-Only around a third of the Top 100 Global Universities offer data science degrees, and the majority of them are only offered at the graduate or doctoral level.
+Only around a third of the top 100 global universities offer data science degrees, and the majority of them are only offered at the graduate or doctoral level.

 [QuantHub](https://quanthub.com/data-scientist-shortage-2020/) estimates a shortage of 250,000 data scientists in 2020.
 Data science and analytics skills were at the top of the hiring list for 31% of the CIOs responding to the [2021 State of the CIO survey, ](https://www.cio.com/article/189346/exclusive-survey-cios-outline-tech-priorities-for-2021-22.html)but 20% expected to have trouble sourcing AI and machine learning experts and 19% anticipated challenges finding and hiring Data Scientists.

 **What opportunities exists today?**

-Employers in the Technology, Healthcare, Cyber-security, Telecommunications, and automotive industry are increasingly recognizing the impact of data scientists professionals and the value they can bring into the company.
+Employers in the Technology, Healthcare, Cyber-security, Telecommunications, and automotive industries are increasingly recognizing the impact of data scientists professionals and the value they can bring into the company.

-Also, LinkedIn ranked data science as one of its top jobs of 2021, noting that hiring for roles like data scientist and data visualization expert has grown nearly 46% since 2019.
+ [LinkedIn ranked data science as one of its top jobs of 2021,](https://opendatascience.com/linkedin-names-data-science-ai-as-in-demand-jobs-for-2021/) noting that hiring for roles like data scientist and data visualization expert has grown nearly 46% since 2019.
 Similarly, the hiring of machine learning engineers and AI specialists has surged 32% between 2019 and 2020.

 As of 2020, it was reported that there were abou[t 2.7 million open jobs in data analysis, data science, and other related careers](https://www.ibm.com/downloads/cas/3RL3VXGA) (source — IBM).
 It has been estimated that 11.5 million new jobs will be open by 2026.
 The demand for skilled and knowledgeable data scientists will boost, leading to a [27.9%](https://www.bls.gov/opub/btn/volume-7/big-data-adds-up.htm) rise in employment.